kagisearch/kagi-docs/kbs/kagi/src/features/settings.md

 <a name="accessing_settings"></a>
 ## Accessing Settings

 You can configure the Settings for Kagi Search from the [Control Center](../getting-started/control-center.md).
-You access the Control Center using the icon in the upper right corner of any kagi.com webpage:
+You access the Control Center using the icon in the upper-right corner of any kagi.com webpage:

 <img src="media/control_center_icon.png" width="400" alt="Control Center Icon"><br />

-Use the **[All Settings](https://kagi.com/settings)** button in the lower right of the Control Center panel to view your Settings.
+Use the **[All Settings](https://kagi.com/settings)** button in the lower-right of the Control Center panel to view your Settings.

 <img src="media/control_center_panel.png" width="400" alt="Control Center Panel"><br />